 Proofreaders: The final polish is done by proofreaders.
 They are the last people to look at something to fix typos, punctuation mistakes, and grammar errors that slipped through the cracks before something is published.

 Step 3.
-Know How Much A Proofreader Makes Per Hour
+Know How Much Does A Proofreader Make Per Hour

 Below are the survey results from the freelance proofreaders I interviewed about how much they typically earn per hour.